chris-martin/chris-martin.org/in/posts/2017-12-24-linked-list/post.md

 > Functional programming uses lists as the primitive data type but it's a really annoying one to use in practice.
 You don't have (fast) random access nor size, performance isn't awesome as you've got a lot of pointer dereferences and bad cache coherence, you cannot easily go backwards...
 Growable arrays have much better properties.

 Apologies to the author, who has prompted too much uproar and now just wants to be left alone.
-I wanted to try to write a helpful [response][tweet], though, because this is a misconception that I used to have.
+I wanted to try to write a helpful response, though, because this is a misconception that I used to have.
 I believe it's quite common.

 ---